ZigZagJoe/ISP-SIMM_public/README.txt

 --- Alternate method to enter bootloader ---

-Issue the bootloader command from the serial terminal, then continue from step 4.
+Issue the bootloader command from the USB serial terminal, then continue from step 4.

 -----------------------------------------------------
 | Troubleshooting                                   |